realjuangalt/talking-orange/MODULARIZATION_PROPOSAL.md

 4. **Easier testing** - Can test modules independently
 5. **Reduced cognitive load** - Don't need to scroll through 3k lines
 6. **Clearer dependencies** - See what depends on what
+7. **Project-specific customization** - Animation and voice modules can be customized per project
+8. **Cleaner core** - Core AR functionality separated from project-specific features
+9. **Better scalability** - New projects can have their own animation/voice systems without cluttering core code

 ---